Stone Fish Totem

 It was all so crazy.
 Still the John & Helen Show, but down in Mexico.
 There was a woman who washed our clothes by hand in a little shed out back.
 Her name was Juana, and I’m afraid I called taking her the laundry “putting ‘em in the juanawasher.”
 A fellow named Francisco stood in the yard and held a hose to water the trees.
 Inside, the house was normal enough, with lots of tiles and funny bathrooms.
 There was no TV or even radio that I remember.
 At night you ate and read or in my parents’ case, got drunk and threw things.

 Mexico was like that then.
 Maybe it still is, but I doubt it—serendipity and bags of human heads don’t mix well in my imagination.
-Michoacan was beautiful, though, something like a wet New Mexico.
-And here was this fellow with the fishes, in the middle of nowhere, really, and we bought one for my wife.
+Michoacán was beautiful, though, something like a wet New Mexico.
+And here was this fellow with the fishes, in the middle of nowhere, really, and my wife bought one.
 That one, up there.
 It was good we stopped, in any case, because riding in the back seat while my father chain-smoked made me carsick.
-He thought he had a right to smoke because they won the war, I guess.
-“Smoke ‘em if you got ‘em,” and all that.
-Poor fucker died less than 10 years later, when the cancer ate his lungs.

 But there’s the fish again.
 I love that thing.
 So stark and pure.
 Wherever it lives, my wife does, too.
 I’ll either be nearby or in a memory, so mark it well.